flightwatching/wilco-api/docs/install-on-third-party/readme.md

 #Input and Output

-WILCO connects to any data source using several channels (direct DB connection, websocket, http post requests or folder watching).
+WILCO connects to any data source using several channels (direct DB connection, WebSocket, http post requests or folder watching).
 Here we describe the folder watching.

 ### folder watching
 WILCO watches to a specified folder (RW access) and processes all the messages that are dropped in it.
 As soon as they are processed, they are removed.
 Therefore, do not use this folder to archive data.